June 30th

 Meaning of the subhAShita:

-All the (virtues earned through) all kinds of giving, sacrificial rituals, fire sacrifices, oblations and other forms of worship diminish (over time).
+(Virtues earned through) all kinds of giving, sacrificial rituals, fire sacrifices, oblations, and other forms of worship diminish (over time).
 But the virtue earned by giving to a person in need never diminishes.

 Commentary:

-In reality, it is not the receiver that is blessed, but the giver!
-He is the one that should be thankful for being given an opportunity to exercise the power of benevolence and hence become pure at heart.
+In reality, it is not the receiver who is blessed but the giver!
+He is the one who must be thankful for the abundance he is blessed with.
+Without it, he would not be able to exercise the power of benevolence or be enabled to purify his heart.

 pada vigrahaH: